tajinderchana/JamfPro-Browser-Configuration/README.md

   - Distribution Method
   - Level

-3. Set the scope for whos this profile will be applied to
+3. Set the scope for whos this profile will be applied to.

 4. Add the Application & Custom Settings payload and select External Applications and click Add
   -  **Source** - Custom Schema